A Long Jump Into my 40's with a Walking Stick

 Finally, in late August, my wife opened the cards and gifts (from June 1st) and set them out on the kitchen table for me to see.
 She was forced to open them because many of the gifts were shirts and ties bought for me to wear for the start of the new school year.
 Reluctantly, I accepted the gifts, and used them that fall while teaching.
 I acknowledged the well-wishers with “thank you” cards, but never explained the unusual length of time it took for me to respond to those relatives and friends.

 Today, I realize that turning forty was no big deal.
-After surviving two major heart surgeries and numerous complications, I feel fortunate just to be here, and I am thankful for each new birthday that comes my way.
+After surviving two major heart surgeries and numerous complications and five knee surgeries from severe infections, I feel fortunate just to be here, and I am thankful for each new birthday that comes my way.

 Most of us learn to accept our birthdays differently as we age.
 Hopefully we will all gain some wisdom and insight into our own mortality with each passing year.
 The difference with me however, is that I made a long jump, head-first into a birthday, with the added fear of being beaten by my son lingering in the back of my mind—not necessarily a normal way of celebrating such an occasion.

 My tenures as a long jumper and track coach are long gone.
 There are times now where I actually have to use a cane.
 My days of instructing my son are finished also, but he and I still reminisce about those good times back in the day.
 I have to admit though, when I'm using my cane, I always keep an eye on him just in case he gets the urge to help me out with another walking stick.